minibolt-guide/minibolt/guide/bonus/bitcoin/mempool.md

 ### Autostart on boot

-Now we’ll make sure Mempool starts as a service on the Raspberry Pi so it’s always running.
+Now we’ll make sure Mempool starts as a service on the PC so it’s always running.
 In order to do that, we create a systemd unit that starts the service on boot directly after Bitcoin Core.

 * As user “admin”, create the service file